Morse Code Translator

 Each character is looked up in a built-in ITU Morse code table.
 Encoding converts char by char; decoding splits on spaces and / word separators.

-Copy or Reference
+Play, Copy or Download

 Common Use Cases